 An advanced course designed to investigate intensively biblical authority in contemporary theology.
-Plan of study includes guided research, regular conferences with the professor, written report on findings and oral defense of conclusions.
+Plan of study includes guided research, regular conferences with the professor, written reports on findings, and oral defense of conclusions.
 2 hours.

-451 Problems in Christology Walvoord
+451 Problems in Christology

 An advanced course designed to develop exhaustively some aspect of Christology.
-Plan of study includes guided research, regular conferences with the professor, written report of findings and oral defense of conclusions.
-2 hours.
+Plan of study includes guided research, regular conferences with the professor, written reports on findings, and oral defense of conclusions.